Carplane GmbH Carplane: Design and development

 The design is intended to be certified as an EASA CS-VLA Very Light Aircraft under EASA airworthiness rules.
 It may also be put in the US light-sport aircraft category under a weight exemption.

 The Carplane features a folding cantilever high-wing, two individual single-seat enclosed cockpits in side-by-side configuration in separate fuselages with individual bubble canopies.
 It has fixed quadracycle landing gear with 38.1 cm wheels and a single engine in pusher configuration.

 The twin fuselage design is intended to produce a vehicle that will drive as well as any compact car, while allowing space for the wings to fold and to store between the two fuselages, thus improving road aerodynamics and lower centre of gravity.

 The aircraft is made from composites.
 Its 9.715 m span wing has an area of 10.72 m2 and can be extended in 20 seconds from road mode to aircraft mode.
-The standard engine used is a 130 hp LSA-Engines LSA850-130 gasoline two-cylinder four-stroke 850 cc powerplant.
+The standard engine used is a 130 hp LSA-Engines LSA850-130 petrol two-cylinder four-stroke 850 cc powerplant.

 Funding for the development is being provided by the European Union and the German state of Lower Saxony.